mickhansen/dataloader-sequelize/README.md

 ## Limitations

-Only plain requests are batched, meaning requests without where conditions, includes and transactions are skipped.
-The batching does handle limit, but different limits are placed in different batches.
+Only plain requests are batched, meaning requests with includes and transactions are skipped.
+The batching does handle limit, and where; but different limits and wheres are placed in different batches.
 Currently this module only uses leverages the batching functionality from dataloader, caching is disabled.

 # API